Sand shark: Location and origins

-The name sand shark comes from their tendency to migrate towards shoreline habitats, and they are often seen swimming around the ocean floor in the surf zone; at times, they come very close to shore.
+The name sand shark comes from their tendency to migrate toward shoreline habitats, and they are often seen swimming around the ocean floor in the surf zone; at times, they come very close to shore.
 They are often found in warm or temperate waters throughout the world's oceans, except the eastern Pacific.
 They also frequent the Mediterranean and Adriatic Seas at depths from 20 to 200 m and sometimes more.

 Behavior

 The sand shark has a unique hunting strategy.
 It is able to gulp air from above the surface and collect the air in its stomach.
 This enables it to become buoyant and approach its prey virtually motionless.
 During the day, the sand shark stays mostly inactive, but at night, it becomes active and resumes hunting activities.
 Its staple is small fish, but it eats crustaceans and squid, as well.
 It occasionally hunts in shivers (groups), and has even been known to attack full fishing nets.